- Is your business internet critical?

 A leased line can be used to carry a variety of data traffic such as internet traffic including web pages, emails; video streaming; VPN (Virtual Private Network) traffic over WAN or LAN; phone calls, and VoIP (Voice over Internet Protocol).
 However, it is most common for companies to buy internet access at the same time they buy a leased line.

 - Link corporate offices to the internet

 - Connect local area networks, or several corporate offices together

 - Link PCs and servers in different locations

-- Share IT resources and carry large amounts of data between sites
+- Share IT resources and carry data between sites

 - Enable remote connections to head office PC